Centre for Homelessness and Inclusion Health

-The Centre for Homeless and Inclusion Health is a collaboration between the University of Edinburgh and local partners in Scotland to improve the health and wellbeing of people who experience homelessness.
+The Centre for Homelessness and Inclusion Health (CHIH) is a collaboration between the University of Edinburgh and local partners in Scotland to improve the health and wellbeing of people who experience homelessness.

-This collaboration is an exciting new initiative to bring together people with lived experience of homelessness, those working in the NHS, third sector, policy, local government and academia to work together to develop learning, teaching and research to improve the health and wellbeing of people who experience the worst health outcomes in society.
-The Centre for Homeless and Inclusion Health (The Centre) has been in development since 2016 and has built up strong partnerships working across a range of sectors, it has increased understanding of different perspectives and developed a clear vision of how we can work together to make a difference.
+This collaboration is an exciting initiative to bring together people with lived experience of homelessness, those working in the NHS, third sector, policy, local government and academia to work together to develop learning, teaching and research to improve the health and wellbeing of people who experience the worst health outcomes in society.
+The Centre for Homelessness and Inclusion Health (The Centre) was established in 2017 and since then, we have built up strong partnerships working across a range of different homelessness organisation in the city.
+We have increased our understanding of different perspectives - including those of people with lived experience of homelessness - and developed a clear vision of how we can work together to make a difference.

-In addition, existing partnerships are being strengthened in the UK and internationally with leading research colleagues in homelessness.
-We were delighted to welcome Dr Juliet Watson from RMIT, Melbourne, Australia to our first International Research Symposium in Edinburgh in June 2018.
-This enabled international and national links with policy, research and practice organisations to be developed further to draw on best practice and to promote knowledge exchange.
+In addition to our work locally, existing partnerships are being strengthened in the UK and internationally with leading research colleagues in the field of homelessness.
+Our first International Research Symposium was led by Dr Juliet Watson from RMIT, Melbourne, Australia in 2018 and since then, a range of different collaborative events have enabled us to develop international and national links with policy, research and practice organisations to draw on best practice to promote knowledge exchange and shared learning.

 Theory of Change